How much are New York probate lawyer fees?

 Flat fees are only available when there are no missing or unknown heirs to find and notify and no other complicating issues.

-Flat fees for a New York probate lawyer are out of the question for an estate case involving litigation or will contest.
+Flat fees for an estate lawyer are out of the question for an estate case involving litigation or will contest.
 It’s up to the client how far they take a case.
 Paying a flat fee can give the client a cost incentive to “get their money’s worth.”
-The client may want to push the case as far as they can, which can result in an excessive amount of work for the lawyer.
+The client may want to push the case as far as they can, which can result in an excessive amount of work for the attorney.
 Ultimately, a flat fee in a contested litigation case can result in disappointment to the client.
 It’s often better to settle while you have the chance as opposed to pushing the case to an unpredictable trial.

-Flat fee schedules are rare.
-As a safety measure, most flat fee retainer agreements include a caveat that if there’s litigation not listed in the agreement, then the lawyer adds an hourly fee.
+Flat fee agreements are rare.
+As a safety measure, most flat fee retainer agreements include a caveat that if there’s litigation not listed in the agreement, then the attorney adds an hourly fee.
 There can also be an option to add to the flat fee after a certain amount of hours.
 Or, switch to an hourly fee and convert the flat fee to a retainer deposit.
-A lawyer should explain to the client exactly what is and what is not included in the flat fee.
+An attorney should explain to the client exactly what is and what is not included in the flat fee.

-Based on our understanding of the professional conduct rules, it’s possible that taking a flat fee upfront or creating a probate lawyer flat fee schedule could present an issue for the lawyer when the fee is of any significant size.
-Instead, it’s probably better to take the fee at the end of the case or gradually as the lawyer is performing the work.
-A lawyer charging a flat fee should be mindful of non-refundable retainer rules.
+Based on our understanding of the professional conduct rules, it’s possible that taking a flat fee upfront could present an issue for the attorney when the fee is of any significant size.
+Instead, it’s probably better to take the fee at the end of the case or gradually as the attorney is performing the work.
+An attorney charging a flat fee should be mindful of non-refundable retainer rules.

-For a probate lawyer charging a flat fee, it’s important to keep a log of the time they put in and the tasks they perform.
-This log should be similar to one the lawyer would have maintained if the billing structure would have been hourly.
-This way, the probate lawyer can demonstrate work performed and justify their fee.
+For an estate attorney charging a flat fee, it’s important to keep a log of the time they put in and the tasks they perform.
+This log should be similar to one the attorney would have maintained if the billing structure would have been hourly.
+This way, the law firm can demonstrate work performed and justify their fee.
 Keeping a long also minimizes a chance of a fee reduction if there is ever a billing issue with the client or the estate’s beneficiaries.

 Contingency Fee: Percentage of Recovery, $0 if No Win

-A contingency fee in an estate case is accepted by the probate lawyer who believes they can get a substantial amount of money for their clients.
-If the case settles for a small amount, a lawyer still gets a share of the small amount, but they would probably end up losing money.
+A contingency fee in an estate case is accepted by the probate attorney who believes they can get a substantial amount of money for their clients.
+If the case settles for a small amount, an attorney still gets a share of the small amount, but they would probably end up losing money.

-Experienced estate lawyers will only accept a contingency case if
+Experienced estate attorneys will only accept a contingency case if

 - the estate is large